Yigaue/quick-page-scan-chrome/README.md

-# Quick Scan Page - SEO & Accessibility Analyzer Chrome Extension
+# Quick Page Scan - SEO & Accessibility Analyzer Chrome Extension

-**Empower Your Web: Smarter SEO & Accessibility Insights at Your Fingertips**
+**Smarter SEO and accessibility insights without opening your developer tool.**

 ## Description

-The **Quick Scan Page** is a powerful Chrome extension designed to provide actionable insights for improving the SEO and accessibility of web pages.
+The **Quick Page Scan** is a powerful Chrome extension designed to provide actionable insights for improving the SEO and accessibility of web pages.
 Whether you're a developer, content creator, or SEO specialist, this tool helps you identify issues and offers AI-powered suggestions for optimization.

 ## Features